Travel Budget for Bangkok Visit Bangkok on a Budget or Travel in Style

 What did other people spend on Transportation in Bangkok?

-Typical prices for Transportation in Bangkok are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Bangkok, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for transit in Bangkok are listed below.
+These actual costs are from real travelers and can give you an idea of the overall transportation costs in Bangkok.
+Keep in mind that your individual costs will vary based on your method of transit, as hired cars such as taxis are generally much more expensive than public transportation.

 • Tuk Tuk to bus station